Fit as a Mama Bear

 Hemp Milk Versus Almond Milk

-One of the reasons we opt for hemp milk in this house is because our schools have a “no nuts” policy.
+One of the reasons we opt for hemp milk in this house is that our schools have a “no nuts” policy.
+So, any baked goods or smoothies I make cannot contain nuts.

+The other reason is “too much of a good thing”.
 We do eat a lot of nuts and almonds as snack snacks and excessive consumption of almonds can lead to high levels of oxalates.

 Learn more about why almonds can pose a health risk from the Low Ox Coach.

+Homemade hemp milk is also very low in calories and has more protein per serving than almond milk as well.
 Plus, I’ve found that homemade almond milk and even oat milk come out far too thin and very watery, even with the addition of coconut.

 How To Store Non-Dairy Milk